wp-plugins/twfeed/readme.txt

 Tested up to: 3.1
 Stable tag: 0.3

 Integrates a Twitter RSS feed into your blog.
-Comes widget ready or by adding get_twFeed("username",num_posts); directly in a template file.
+Comes widget ready or by creating a new object directly in a php template file.

 == Description ==